swooinc/nova-countdown/README.md

 ## Usage

-You can pass it a Carbon instance for the countdown.
+You can pass a Carbon instance for the countdown.

-### app/Nova/User.php

 ```php
 <?php